You are currently viewing 10 Ways To Practice Mindfulness In Your Everyday Life | Mindful Living – How To Be Mindful Everyday

 Try not to jump out of your bed immediately, become aware of your surroundings, and spend a moment with yourself.

-Be fully aware when it comes to making tea or coffee the first thing in the morning.
-Be present with each and every step involoved in making the beverages.
+Be fully aware when it comes to making tea or coffee first thing in the morning.
+Be present with every step involved in making the beverages.

 3. Mindful Awareness